gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

 - unzip the contents of RPi4_UEFI_Firmware_v1.32.zip (or higher) into the root of the SD card.

-Alternatively if you still have a Pi running you can put the SD Card in it and run the script here [uefi.make.sh](uefi.make.sh)

 Now set up UEFI and do a PXE boot
-- make sure your pi is setup to boot from SD then USB by running raspi-config and going to Advanced Options -> Boot Order
-- reboot and hit ESC to go into settings
+- make sure your pi is setup to boot from SD then USB by running raspi-config and going to Advanced Options -> Boot Order reboot and hit ESC to go into settings
 - Go to DEVICE->RaspberryPi  Configuration-> Advanced and set Limit RAM to 3 GB to Disabled
+- I also went into Boot Options -> Delete Boot Options and removed everything except PXE boot over IPv4.
+This guarantees that the PI will always contact MAAS on a reboot (Once the machine is Deployed MAAS will tell it to continue the boot from the USB drive)
 - reboot again
 - You should see PXE boot like this